JSMilton/poly-docs/docs/index.md

   **Swipe up and down** on a color to mute / solo all the nodes of that color.
 This differs from the mixers mute / solo functions in that it allows currently playing notes to finish, rather than immediately turning off all sound from that color.

+  **Double tap** a node to lock it in place.
+This will prevent it from being moved, rotated or randomised.

   ---

 #### **Node Parameters**